thiagobodruk/Coursera_Capstone/README.md

 ## Business Problem
 Based on those statistics, a city with 1 million citizens probably will have 150.000 infected people, who will need specialized health care and, in specific cases, intensive health care.
 Furthermore, between 20.000 and 50.000 infected people will die due to serious breathing complications.

 Are those cities prepared to handle such pandemic?
 How many hospitals and intensive care services are in major cities around the world?
 What is the average patient per hospital rate?
 How do those cities compare to each other?
-How are the number of hospitals, the population size, and the infection rate related?
+How are the number of hospitals and the population size related?

 ## Data
 For this project, I'll analyze the top 5 cities around the world, considering the population size.
 To perform this analysis, the following data will be necessary: